Join Our FREE Live Webinar

 Is Reverse Wholesaling Real Estate Legal In NY?

-Reverse wholesaling can be accomplished lawfully if old and new investors – who are parties to the contract, stay within the laws established by the state of New York.
+Yes, reverse wholesaling is legal if investors, who are parties to the contract, stay within the laws established by the state of New York.

 The primary difference between traditional wholesaling and reverse wholesaling is that reverse wholesaling changes the order in which an old or new investor completes the wholesale transaction.
 Reverse wholesalers first find an end buyer – which is preferably one of the cash buyers available and then find the property that meets that buyer's requirements.